flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/discover-new-york.md

   price: 5250
   durationRelation: 3
 specialty-tour-description: Experience the excitement of New York  City, one of the world's cultural capitals, with our Discover New York program!
-Based in the heart of New York City, our camp includes New York's greatest sights, from the hub of Times Square to the world-famous Statue of Liberty.
-We'll also explore the Big Apple's many neighborhoods, including Lower Manhattan, Little Italy, and the upscale shopping district of Fifth Avenue.
+Based in the heart of the city, our camp includes New York's greatest sights, from the hub of Times Square to the world-famous Statue of Liberty.
+We'll also explore the Big Apple's many unique neighborhoods, including Lower Manhattan, Little Italy, and the upscale shopping district of Fifth Avenue.
 activities-and-excursions: |-
   * Statue of Liberty